julianamariac/Detention-Hazardous-Weather-Tracker/README.md

    - Click "Save and Continue" through all steps
 4. Back in Credentials, click "Create Credentials" → "OAuth client ID"
 5. Choose "Desktop application"
-6. Name it "Weather Tracker Client"
+6. Name it "Whatever you want to name project"
 7. Click "Create"
 8. Download the JSON file - rename it to `credentials.json`

 ### Cost Breakdown (It's Free!)

 - Google Drive: 15GB free storage (our data uses ~1MB per month)
-- Google Cloud: Free tier includes 100 API calls per day (we make ~25 per day)
+- Google Cloud: Free tier includes 100 API calls per day (we make 24 per day because this script automatically uploads the national weather data to a time stamped and versioned cloud)
 - **Total monthly cost: $0.00**

 The system will stay free as long as you:
-- Don't exceed 15GB in Google Drive (our data is tiny)
+- Don't exceed 15GB in Google Drive (our data is tiny and the .json files are condensed to 1 line)
 - Don't make more than 100 API calls per day (follow the 1-hour rule)

 ## Part 2: Installing Python and Dependencies